Forgetfulness: Men may actually have an excuse to forget

 – male memory became worse than women’s at around 40

 – male hippocampal volume became lower than women’s at age 60

-In conclusion, the study shows that there is a profound effect of ageing on the brain, more so in men than women.
+In conclusion, the study shows that there is a profound effect of ageing on the brain, more so in men than women (except pregnancy).
 Disorders such as Alzheimer’s and Dementia are merely a result of an already pre-existing memory decline and not solely due to the presence of amyloid plaques.

 To maintain healthy brain functioning, we need to have a ‘healthy brain plan’.